livewire/awesome-tall-stack/README.md

 The TALL stack is a full stack development solution featuring some of the libraries built by the Laravel community.
 It features tools that allows you to write apps with a focus on backend and without having to write too much JavaScript, thus allowing you to focus on a smaller set of programming tools.

-Thanks to the original [awesome project](https://github.com/sindresorhus/awesome) and the Awesome Tailwind CSS repository for inpiring this project.

 ## Contents

 - [The TALL Stack](#the-tall-stack)